Xogy/xsound/readme.md

 ### Playing sound

 ------------
-   - PlayUrl(source, name, url, volume)<br>Will play sound from url (can be heared everywhere)
+   - PlayUrl(source, name, url, volume, loop)<br>Will play sound from url (can be heared everywhere)

-   - PlayUrlPos(source, name, url, volume, Vector3 vec) <br>Will play sound from url at x,y,z location
+   - PlayUrlPos(source, name, url, volume, Vector3 vec, loop) <br>Will play sound from url at x,y,z location

+   - TextToSpeech(source, name, lang, text, volume, loop)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc

+   - TextToSpeechPos(source, name, lang, text, volume, Vector3 vec, loop)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc..
+Will be heard only at coords you set.

 ------------

 ### Manipulation with sound